top of page

 COACHING NOTES:

-What does Adyashanti mean by telling us to quit chasing these things and that they don't matter?
-Of course, our relationships matter, as do many other things, like our work and passions, etc.
+2. What does Adyashanti mean by telling us to quit chasing these things and that they don't matter?
+What about our relationships, our work and our passions?
+Don't they matter?

-But what he is pointing us to here is our deepest essence, the truth of who we are.
+3. What he is pointing to here is our deepest essence, the truth of who we are.
 We live in a world where humanity is so distracted by world events and personal thinking that we could easily live our entire lives without ever exploring the truth of who we are, at the deepest level.
 Yet this is what we must do if we are to find freedom.

 “If you think that people should be nice to one another, then by all means be nice.